liatrio/autogov-workflows/README.md

 ### Limiting Inputs by Wrapping Reusable Workflow Calls in an Additional Workflow Layer

-It is good practice to wrap the actual call to each respective reusable workflow in an additional reusable workflow layer to limit the amount of inputs the user has access to (e.g. inputs for the verify and/or opa eval jobs) which helps to circumvent script injection attacks.
+It is good practice to wrap the actual call to each respective reusable workflow in an additional reusable workflow layer to limit the amount of inputs the user has access to (e.g. inputs for the verify jobs) which helps to circumvent script injection attacks.

 ### Access